leonlinsx/minimal-mistakes/_posts/2020-05-12-opco-marketing.md

 Janine
 - We're working top of funnel, and are back to a day 1 mentality
 - We've always run lean teams, and are getting stretched now
-- We're also putting content and energy in virtual conferences
+- We're also putting content and energy in **virtual conferences**

+*LL - If you're like most companies and employ [SEM](https://en.wikipedia.org/wiki/Search_engine_marketing "SEM") on google in order to acquire customers, now would be a cheaper time to do so.
+We know that [Google saw a significant pullback](https://techcrunch.com/2020/04/28/alphabet-grew-more-than-expected-in-q1-but-its-ad-business-saw-significant-slowdown-in-march/ "Google") in ad revenue from March onwards, implying that competition for the same ad spot has gone down, and prices have too.
+You might want to check which terms might be converting better as well.
+Of course, that depends on whether the leads you're getting are still qualifed leads and will convert to customers or not.
+As mentioned later, you should be tracking that*

 **Be authentic to be relevant**

 **How do you navigate building a business without being tone deaf?**

 Meagen
-- It's definitely a risk.
-We're not hardcore selling right now.
+- It's definitely a risk. **We're not hardcore selling right now.**
 - You can reduce the risk if you focus on educational material and the value you're providing.
 Don't stretch the value of what you provide
 - Instead, it's the time to build out new products and address things.
 - e.g. we just launched a trains product in europe, and we had a discussion about whether we should talk about it.
 We still need to educate customers and program managers, and let them know the product will be ready when they get back to traveling

 Janine
 - It's also an art.
 What you can do today is different vs 6 weeks ago
-- We're focused on supporting users now, not on sales and marketing.
-All our celebrity shoutouts etc have been organic; we didn't pay for those
+- **We're focused on supporting users now, not on sales and marketing.** All our celebrity shoutouts etc have been organic; we didn't pay for those

+*LL - There's a high risk of coming across as tone deaf when marketing during this period, as angry Reddit posters might be quick to mention.
+It seems like both of them are focused on education and support, which has lower risk of appearing to be profiting from the pandemic.*

 **How do you get above the noise in marketing now?**